zilyck/StudyNotes/docs/index.md

 heroImage: /logo.svg
 footer: Copyright 2018 - Duncan McClean
 ---
 This website is a collection of Study Notes created by Duncan McClean.
-The website was created to help Duncan will studying.
+The website was created to help Duncan study.

 # Subjects
 * [Business](/business/)